 - Precision: make accurate thin slices that bring a dish to life.

 Both knives a good multi purpose knives so does it even matter which one you choose?
 Absolutely.
 Let’s look at each knife in more detail.

-Loosely translated, Gyuto means “cow sword” – it was given this name as the original use for this knife was cutting large cuts of beef.
-A gyuto will take care of most of the chopping, slicing and dicing you’ll perform in the kitchen.
-Although they can be very long, the common size is around 10-12″.
+Loosely translated, Gyuto means “cow sword”.
+It was given this name as the original use for this knife was cutting large cuts of beef.
+A gyuto will take care of most of the chopping, slicing, and dicing you’ll perform in the kitchen.
+Although they can be very long, the standard size is around 10-12″.

 Benefits a gyuto offers over a santoku

 - Its length makes chopping larger items like cabbage easier

 - a thinner, harder blade

 - A curved blade allows for rock chopping